 Tuscumbia is a somewhat small city located in the state of Alabama.
 With a population of 8,474 people and three constituent neighborhoods, Tuscumbia is the 76th largest community in Alabama.

-The population of Tuscumbia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Tuscumbia, 21.11% have at least a bachelor's degree.
+The education level of Tuscumbia citizens is a little higher than the average for US cities and towns: 21.11% of adults in Tuscumbia have at least a bachelor's degree.

 Tuscumbia is a very ethnically-diverse city.
 The people who call Tuscumbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuscumbia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Tuscumbia include English, German, Scots-Irish, and Dutch.

 The most common language spoken in Tuscumbia is English.
 Other important languages spoken here include Spanish and German.